 The horse became increasingly restive, so Richard also mounted, taking a few seconds to bring the horse under control and then allowing it to indulge in a hundred yards of full gallon before reining it in and waiting for William to catch up.

-‘Wonderful job, I must see if I can keep this horse for myself, but if it is to be used to sell your skills to the Earl it probably won’t happen.’
+‘You have done a wonderful job, William, I must see if I can keep this horse for myself, but if it is to be used to sell your skills to the Earl that probably won’t happen.’

 Once again he paused.
 ‘But to be with the Prince in Aquitaine and Armagnac could change everything!’